mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 ```

 The last processor maps compound key `EvPvKey` again into `ClientId`.
-Because client identifier is already a part of the compound key,
+Because the client identifier is already a part of the compound key,
 mapping is done by the processor without the need for further repartitioning.

 ``` scala